bearjcc/website/resources/views/components/ui/README.md

 - Contact

 ### Footer Partial (`partials/footer.blade.php`)
-Minimalist footer with poetic tagline:
+Elegant horizon footer with subtle gradient line and poetic tagline:
-> "Building games under the Southern Cross."
+> "The sky is the limit."

 ---